-Azerbaijan rugs are woven in Azerbaijan, a small country in the Caucasus Mountains.
-This country has a long and rich tradition of weaving rugs with seven distinct rug weaving regions – Tabriz, Shirvan, Qazakh, Quba, Genca, Qarabah and Baku.
-Each of these regions has its own unique colors, patterns and technology that are typical of that particular region.
+Azerbaijan rugs are woven in Azerbaijan, a large region in the north west of Iran.
+This region has a long and rich tradition of weaving Persian rugs with seven distinct rug weaving regions – Tabriz, Shirvan, Qazakh, Quba, Genca, Qarabah and Baku.
+Each of these rugs weaving locations have their own unique colors, patterns and technology.

 The Azerbaijan Carpet Weavers